Ecuador Semester Program

 Students will continue to develop the four basic skills of listening, speaking, reading, and writing in Spanish while learning about Spanish-speaking cultures, in particular Ecuadorian culture.
 Spanish 201 will be taught in a communicative manner.
 This approach to language instruction has proven to be highly successful for adult learners.
 Therefore, the class will be conducted in Spanish, using language is a communicative way through listening and speaking.

-which will introduce them to literature in Spanish, increase vocabulary to a more advanced level and prepare students for higher-level Spanish classes.
+Spanish 202/250 is a 3-credit reading, writing and intermediate to advanced grammar course.
+In order to increase fluency and grammar accuracy in Spanish, we will utilize authentic readings and student experience outside of the classroom as they interact with people and culture in Quito.
+This course will teach reading strategies and provide advanced reading practice in a variety of genres which will introduce them to literature in Spanish, increase vocabulary to a more advanced level and prepare students for higher-level Spanish classes.
 Students will be assigned activities in all four modalities: reading, writing, listening, and speaking, with a focus on analyzing readings.
 Readings will be from different genres, which will then be the basis for writing and conversation tasks.
 We will review and learn new major grammar principles and build on those concepts to more advanced structures.

 This course is a 3-credit conversation and advanced grammar course.
 In order to increase fluency and grammar accuracy in Spanish, we will utilize student experience outside of the classroom as they interact with people and cultures in Quito.
 Students will be assigned activities in all four language modalities: reading, writing, listening, and speaking.
 Assignments will be both formal and informal.
 We will review major grammar principles and build on those concepts to more advanced structures.